Tap a button on your way to pee. Get reminders based on your bathroom pattern. Form a hydration habit without logging every glass.

 International Journal of Sport Nutrition and Exercise Metabolism (2008)

-Most water reminder apps, like WaterMinder, Waterllama, Plant Nanny, Hydro Coach, Aqualert, and Waterbalance are water trackers.
+Most drink water reminder apps, like WaterMinder, Waterllama, Plant Nanny, Hydro Coach, Aqualert, and Waterbalance are water tracker apps.
 They ask you to set daily goals or are based on a certain water drinking schedule.

-P is a different kind of water app.
-It's designed to be one of the easiest ways to get reminders to drink water with minimal work.
-You don't need to set any water goals, use a customized cup or special water bottle, or even track your daily intake.
-It's not a water tracking app at all — it's possibly the best water reminder app.
+P is a different kind of hydration app for iPhone.
+It’s designed to be one of the easiest ways to get reminders to drink water with minimal work.
+You don’t need to set any water goals, use a customized cup or special water bottle, or even track your daily intake.
+It’s not a water tracking app at all; it’s possibly the best water reminder app.

 With P, all you need to do is tap one button every time you go to the bathroom, and you’ll get a reminder to drink water when it’s been over three hours since you peed.